-The east building will be the new home of the Departments of Anthropology and Psychology.
+The Student Center building will be the new home of the Departments of Anthropology and Psychology.
 In addition, a digital media center will position Notre Dame as a national leader in a growing component of higher education.

 - Anthropology and psychology labs, offices, and student lounges

 - Flexible club/classroom space

 - Digital media center with 2,000-square-foot studio, and production, teaching, and research facilities